Comparison of the best effects of Kava and CBD

 Both CBD and Kava do not interfere with mental clarity.
 Even when reaching a state of deep relaxation and tranquillity or satisfaction (depending on the variety of Kava), our thoughts remain clear.

-Unlike alcohol, for example, Kava works on the principle of reverse tolerance – when drinking Kava, over time the body needs smaller (rather than larger) doses to achieve the same relaxing effect.
+Unlike alcohol, Kava can even act on the principle of reverse tolerance – when drinking Kava, over time the body needs smaller (rather than larger) doses to achieve the same relaxing effect.
+Read more: Kava Guides.

 At the same time, taking CBD and drinking Kava has its health limitations.
 In many countries, CBD products can only be used with the permission of doctors.
 Consultation with a doctor in the case of Kava is recommended especially for people on antidepressants and if there are problems with liver function.
 Kava should be avoided by pregnant and lactating women.
 Both Kava and CBD should be taken in the prescribed doses and from proven manufacturers.
 For Kava, only Noble quality varieties are recommended (avoid varieties that grow wild – Tudei).